A BRIEF HISTORY OF 18TH CENTURY BRITAIN

 Also in the early 18th century England suffered from an 'epidemic' of gin drinking.
-Gin was cheap and drinking it was easy way for the poor to forget their troubles.
-However in 1751 a duty was added to gin, which curtailed gin drinking.
+Gin was cheap and drinking it was an easy way for the poor to forget their troubles.
+However, in 1751 a duty was added to gin, which curtailed gin drinking.

 The early 18th century was noted for its lack of religious enthusiasm.
-It was an age of reason rather then dogmatism and the churches lacked vigor.
-However in the mid-18th century things began to change.
+It was an age of reason rather than dogmatism and the churches lacked vigor.
+However, in the mid-18th century, things began to change.
 In 1739 the great evangelist George Whitefield (1714-1770) began preaching.
 Also in 1739 John Wesley (1703-1791) began preaching.
 He eventually created a new religious movement.

 The Agricultural Revolution in the 18th Century

 In the 18th century there was an agricultural revolution in England.
 It began with Jethro Tull.
-In the 17th century seed was sown by hand.
+In the 17th century, the seed was sown by hand.
 The sower simply scattered seed on the ground.
-However in 1701 Tull (1674-1741) invented the seed drill.
-This machine dropped seeds at a controllable rate in the straight lines.
-A harrow at the back of the machine covered the seeds to prevent birds eating them.
-Tull also invented a horse drawn hoe, which killed weeds between rows of seeds.
+However, in 1701 Tull (1674-1741) invented the seed drill.
+This machine dropped seeds at a controllable rate in straight lines.
+A harrow at the back of the machine covered the seeds to prevent birds from eating them.
+Tull also invented a horse-drawn hoe, which killed weeds between rows of seeds.